4aiman/shared_autoban/README.md

 A: Well, that's totally NOT possile.
 Once someone punch a block which is owned by a different person, he/she would see a red splash.
 Sometimes digger would lose 1 HP after punch, but that's only if he/she insists on punching what isn't his/hers.
-   So you see a splash as if you were punched - you know that you're at someone's place
+   So you see a splash as if you were punched - you know that you're at someone's place.

 Q: Okay, but what if I want to build stuff WITH someone's help?
 Is there any way to grant "interact" within a certain area to a certain player?